danielamartinezli/danielamartinezli/README.md

 ## Welcome to My GitHub Profile 👋

-Hi, I'm Daniela Martinez, a Data Scientist with a background in GIS analysis, natural resources management, and land administration and a passion for data science and machine learning, I believe that integrating GIS and Data Science methodologies can lead to impactful societal changes.
+Hi, I'm Daniela Martinez, a Data Scientist with a background in GIS analysis, natural resources management, and land administration, and a passion for data science and machine learning, I believe that integrating GIS and Data Science methodologies can lead to impactful societal changes.
 I am eager to apply these skills to drive meaningful progress in this evolving field.

 💼 ### **Professional Background**